Rokannon/Animation-State-Splitter/README.md

-Animation-Grabber
+Animation-State-Splitter
 =================

-Adobe AIR utility to grab animation states from flat frames structure and organize it into separate folders.
+Adobe AIR utility to grab animation states from flat frame structure and organize them into separate folders.